jensenfraser/Python-dinner-option/README.md

 # Python dinner option
  A python script to choose what to make for dinner.

+ Configuration
-In order to use the script you will need to modify the config.json file to reflect your proper api token from Spoonacular.
+- Modify the config.json to reflect the proper api token that is provided from spoonacular